KhMustafa/Risk-aware-contingency-planning-with-multi-modal-predictions/README.md

 The software has been tested on the following setup:
 * Ubuntu 20.04.
 * Python 3.8.
-* Other requirements are specified in the requirements.txt.
+* The required python dependencies are specified in the requirements.txt.

 Please note that it is recommended to create an isolated virtual environment where the required Python packages can be installed.